My Experience and Philosophy

 Tamara Atkin

-I became a marriage and family therapist because I believe our closest relationships are where we find both our greatest joys and, at times, our hardest struggles.
+Our closest relationships are where we find both our greatest joys and, at times, our hardest struggles.
 When those bonds feel broken, it can touch every part of our lives.
 It can leave us feeling disconnected, uncertain, and longing for something better.

-My Experience
+My Specialty and Experience

-I earned my undergraduate degree from Brigham Young University (BYU) in Provo and my Master’s degree in Psychology with an emphasis in Marriage and Family Therapy from Our Lady of the Lake University in Houston.
 I continue to deepen my skills through advanced training.
 I’m certified in Emotionally Focused Couple Therapy (EFCT), Written Exposure Therapy (WET), Internal Family Systems (IFS), and Dialectical Behavior Therapy (DBT).
-I am also trained in Narrative Therapy, Solution-Focused Brief Therapy, trauma therapy, and grief counseling.
+I am also trained in Narrative Therapy, Solution-Focused Brief Therapy (SFT), trauma therapy, and grief counseling.
 I also offer faith-based counseling for clients who prefer that style.

 Services